Last updated: June 26, 2026

 | Response status | New, in progress, done, excluded | "Someone saw it" gets confused with "someone handled it" |

-The easy version is:
+The easy Google Forms to Slack version is:

 The operational version is: